 Remember why they play

 Yes, parents, it will cost us close to an arm and a leg, or at the very least feel like it, for a lifetime of memories and potential dreams met to keep our children in youth sports programs.
-There is a reason and a purpose for these fees.
+There are a reason and a purpose for these fees.
 Sure, I don’t like them any more than you do, but the benefits outweigh the costs.
 However, there is light at the end of this tunnel in the form of fundraising, which a future Sportlo blog article will dive more into.

 Whether your All-Star is playing for fun, for a future high school, college or professional career try to remember why they choose to participate in sports as well as the life lessons they are learning on or off the fields.
 But, for now, parents, just try to relax, enjoy your young athletes’ games and experiences.
 Don’t worry so much about the financial aspect.
 Your Sportlo community is here to give you some ideas and ways of navigating that obstacle.